 Prototypes can be made from materials strong enough to put in a working engine for testing, which ultimately means great ideas can get to market faster.

-For example, Immediate Assessment™, a feature of Cummins’ new Guidanz™ mobile app, enables service providers to wirelessly connect to an engine through their smart phones or tablets, pulling fault codes indicating the most likely cause for a check engine light and estimating repair time based on data from thousands of similar repairs.
+Immediate Assessment, for example, enables service providers to wirelessly connect to an engine through their smart phones or tablets.
+A feature of Cummins’ new Guidanz™ mobile app, it can pull fault codes indicating the most likely cause for a check engine light and estimate repair time based on data from thousands of similar repairs.
 In the past, customers could wait hours just to learn what was wrong.

-And in June, Cummins launched a new company, ZED Connect , to help carriers and drivers use data and analytics to increase their bottom lines.
-The new company’s first product: a simple and low-cost electronic device, ZED ELD, to help fleets and operators log their hours electronically.
+In June, Cummins launched a new company, ZED Connect, to help carriers and drivers use data and analytics to increase their bottom lines.
+The new company’s first product is a simple and low-cost electronic device, ZED ELD, to help fleets and operators log their hours electronically.